Josh-Reimer/communities-map/readme.md

 # README.md
-# Church Maps Responses Map
+# Community Maps

-A Flask application that displays church locations and responses on an interactive map using Leaflet.js.
+A Flask application that displays church locations on an interactive map using Leaflet.js.

 ## Quick Start